VorpingwalaParthiv18/Registration-Form-Development/README.md

 # Registration-Form-Development
-This is Registration form development project
+This is my Registration Form Develpoment project This is a responsive user friendly and dynamic web page with the help of HTML,CSS and JavaScript.